7 Open House Survey Questions Agents Need To Ask For An Open House

 People do not like to take part in surveys or answer questions unless there are some freebies and incentives.
 Therefore, while designing the feedback form and choosing questions, make it short to increase the chances of getting answers.

 You will get answers that are not helpful and are submitted just for the sake of doing it.
 However, some people will take their time to answer the questions.
-This is especially true for those who are more serious about buying a home and have liked the property.
+This is especially true for those more serious about buying a home and liking the property.

-You can use the information you find in most of the answers to improve the way you are marketing the property.
-And also advise the homeowners on how to negotiate or make the necessary changes that seem to be deal-breakers.
+You can use the information in most of the answers to improve the way you market the property.
+You can also advise the homeowners on how to negotiate or make the necessary changes that seem to be deal-breakers.

 During or after an open house, asking questions can provide valuable insight for real estate agents.
 Even visitors who may not be serious about buying a home can share their perceptions, giving agents an idea of whether the listing price is reasonable and if the house is likely to sell quickly.